MovieBias

 The film's primary female character, Susie Waggoner, is not depicted as engaging in or winning physical combat against male opponents.
 No other female characters in the film are shown to participate in or be victorious in close-quarters physical altercations.

-The film "Miami Blues" is an adaptation of Charles Willeford's novel of the same name.
-All major characters, including Frederick Frenger Jr., Sgt.
-Hoke Moseley, and Susie Waggoner, maintain their original genders from the source material in the film adaptation.
+The film "Miami Blues" is an adaptation of Charles Willeford's 1984 novel of the same name.
+All primary characters, including Hoke Moseley, Junior Frenger, and Susie Waggoner, maintain the same gender as established in the original source material.

 Based on the source novel "Miami Blues" by Charles Willeford, the primary characters such as Junior Frenger, Sgt.
 Hoke Moseley, and Susie Waggoner, who were depicted as white in the book, are also portrayed by white actors in the 1990 film adaptation.
 No instances of race swapping are identified.